 Filipino food has a bit of a bad reputation as being bland or boring compared to the cuisines of its south east Asian neighbours, but nothing could be further from the truth!
 Check out these amazing foodie specialties that you have to try on your trip to the Philippines, these dishes will blow your tastebuds away and turn your entire image of Filipino cuisine on its head!

 Filipino food does have a bit of a dull reputation but this is almost wholly unfair.
 South East Asia as a region is generally very well known for it’s food, and I think Filipino cuisine suffers a lot in comparison to its neighbours Singapore and Thailand, both of which are ultra foodie destinations and have world famous signature national dishes.
 Filipino food does not have that , and its entirely unique mixture of Asian and Western influences often defy easy categorisation.

-Unlike most food from the region, food in the Philippines have a very strong and distinct Spanish and American influences which makes it completely different to anything else you will get in the region, or even the world, and the strong partnership of local traditional food, regional variations and an eclectic love of fusion food, not to mention their love of chillies, will give any open minded traveller an explosion of taste and flavour if they just give it a go.
+Unlike most food from the region, food in the Philippines has very strong and distinct Spanish and American influences which makes it completely different to anything else you will get in the region, or even the world, and the strong partnership of local traditional food, regional variations and an eclectic love of fusion food, not to mention their love of chillies, will give any open minded traveller an explosion of taste and flavour if they just give it a go.

 Here are just a selection of the eclectic dishes and meals from the Philippines, so the next time you are in the country you have no excuse not to give them a try!

 This Filipino hog roast is a prime example of the influences the Spanish colonization of the country had on the cuisine, and is the national dish of the Philippines.
 This suckling pig is roasted over a spit and is one of the best portions of barbecue pork you will ever have!